Judicial Ethics Conference Plays to Packed House

-"Coming on the day of the announcement of Justice Stevens' resignation, it was a fascinating opportunity to reflect on our expectations of jurists in domestic and international settings," said Professor Paul Paton, director of the Pacific McGeorge Ethics Across the Professions Initiative.
+"Coming on the day of the announcement of Justice Stevens' resignation, it was a fascinating opportunity to reflect on our expectations of jurists in domestic and international settings," said Professor Paul Paton, director of the McGeorge Ethics Across the Professions Initiative.

 "We brought together the leading judicial ethics experts, both judges and academicians, from throughout the country and literally around the world.
 Their ideas and exchanges were simply extraordinary.
 The energy in the room, and in the symposium throughout the conference, was everything I anticipated.
-Having so many students in attendance throughout the event is a wonderful reflection on the importance that Pacific McGeorge places on ethics education for our entire community."
+Having so many students in attendance throughout the event is a wonderful reflection on the importance that McGeorge places on ethics education for our entire community."

-The symposium was sponsored by the Capital Center for Public Law & Policy, the Sierra Health Foundation, and the World Affairs Council of Northern California.
+The symposium was sponsored by the Capital Center for Law & Policy, the Sierra Health Foundation, and the World Affairs Council of Northern California.

 Panelists and presenters included: